-A Class I recall has been issued for two defective cardiac guidewire devices.
+A Class I recall has been issued for two defective devices: cardiac guidewire devices.
 The Rotawire Elite and wireClip Torquer, manufactured by Boston Scientific, have been pulled from the market after being linked to serious complications, including death.
-The Lawrence Firm is currently accepting clients who have been injured, or who have lost loved ones as a result of these defective devices.
+TLF: The Medical Injury Law Firm is currently accepting clients who have been injured, or who have lost loved ones as a result of these defective devices.

 On October 9, 2015, Boston Scientific issued a Class I recall for its RotaWire Elite and wireClip Torquer.
 The recall came after reports of the devices cracking and separating from the rest of the system, which caused tamponade (blood in the sac around the heart causing decreased heart function), heart attack, and damage to other vessels in the event of migration.
 In total, 955 devices that had been distributed in 17 different states were pulled from the market.
 Class I recalls are the most serious type of recall and are only issued when there is a significant risk that the use of the product will result in serious injury or death.
 Although the recall only involved the two specific devices, the safety of other guidewire devices has since come into question.

 If you or a loved one underwent surgery involving cardiac guidewire systems and experienced serious symptoms or death as a result, you may be able to receive compensation.
 Whether you or a loved one were a victim of hospital negligence, surgical errors, medication errors, anesthesia errors, or doctor negligence, seeking compensation is your legal right.
 Knowing how to exercise your rights in Kentucky can help you to get started on the road to financial relief.
 If you or a loved one received injuries due to the negligence of a medical professional, reach out to one of the Kentucky medical malpractice lawyers at our Covington law firm, TLF: The Medical Injury Firm, today.